Kraaven/Challenge/README.md

-# The 1 Hour Challeneg
+# The 1 Hour Challenge

 I wanted to test my ability to make games in the Unity game engine.
 The goal was th create a game in 1 hour in Unity.